 - Arrange some school experience with us either via the SEP programme or by contacting us directly on the above email

-- Complete the online application form at www.ucas.com/apply/teacher-training Our school code is 1SL.
+- Complete the online application form at www.ucas.com/apply/teacher-training The UCAS code for St Ambrose Barlow is 1SL.

 - Book your Literacy and numeracy tests.
 These must be passed as part of the application procedure and preferably before your interview.
 You cannot train to teach without passing these and your place on the course will be conditional on passing the tests.
 We can offer full support with tutoring for the tests if needed.
 To find out more information, to register and to book a test go to:www.education.gov.uk/teachskillstests